Neugierdsnase/neugierdsnase/src/routes/blog/comparing-tailwind-with-plain-css-is-wrong.md

 Inexplicably, Tailwind does not yet support the `pointer` media query, which I frequently used to enlargen clickable areas for buttons on touch displays.
 [There seems to be an plugin in development](https://github.com/ShiftLimits/tailwindcss-interaction-media), but its activity doesn't stoke confidence.

 Aside from this minor nuisance, there are also natural limits to the atomic CSS approach.
 The one that had the most impact on me (while coding this very blog, actually) is the fact that there is no way to style an element while *another* element is interacted with.
-Consider the following SCSS, in which an image gets shown when it's sibling text is hovered over.
+Consider the following SCSS, in which an image gets shown when its sibling text is hovered over.

 ```scss
 .image {